TTiVentures/RaceSharp/README.md

 # RaceSharp
-A DDD library to manage Microservice applications with MassTransit.
+A DDD library to manage Microservice applications.